lukaszsobieraj/prototype/README.md

   2. Services configuration location: PrototypeBundle\Services\Config.
-  Main pattern for create this kin of configuration looks like example below:
+  Main pattern for create this kind of configuration looks like example below:

 ```
 actions: